10-year Treasury yield spikes, spooking the stock market

 The bond market sell-off began after the government said retail sales grew at a healthy pace in April, signaling the economy started the second quarter on a positive note.
 Relatively weak retail sales in February and March were revised higher, another sign of firmer inflation.

 Higher bond rates are acting as a brake on the rising stock market.
-The Dow dropped about 250 points, or 1%, after having rallied eight straight days to the highest level in nearly two months.
+The Dow dropped 193 points, or 0.8%, after having rallied eight straight days to the highest level in nearly two months.

 Stocks that are sensitive to interest rates took a hit on Tuesday as investors braced for higher borrowing costs.
 The real estate, telecom and utilities sectors all dropped about 1%.